Ole Miss adds to transfer portal class: Rebel Roundup - HottyToddy.com - Ole Miss Sports, Oxford Entertainment, Dining & More

 Ole Miss adds to transfer portal class: Rebel Roundup

-Your daily briefing on what’s going on with Ole Miss Athletics, including an update on the Rebels’ transfer portal class.
+Your daily briefing on what’s going on with Ole Miss Athletics, including the two newest commitments from the transfer portal.

-OXFORD, Miss. – Ole Miss football has increased its transfer portal class to 12 players in this window with two new commitments coming on Thursday.

-Former Marshall linebacker Jaeden Yates and offensive lineman Delano Townsend (South Florida) committed to the Rebels on Thursday, joining the following class that includes five, five-star transfer portal prospects.
-And there’s more commitments to come.

 - WR Caleb Odom (Alabama)